 - Your original bets on the blind, trips, play, and the ante will always remain in place.
 There’s no such thing as making the dealer fold, nor can you get your money back if you get a bad hand.

 - Unlike regular poker, strategies like check-raising or bluffing are simply not viable.
 The game is much more straightforward and there isn’t anyone on it that you can trick.
 Play traditional card strategies if you want to win – the mind factor plays no important part.

 - Last, but not least, it doesn’t matter where you sit at the table at all.
 Your only focus should be on the cards in front of you and what the dealer has.
 The position is way less important than it is in most blackjack tables.

 Hands That You Should Always Bet on Ultimate Texas Hold’em

-As complicated as the game sometimes might feel, there are a few hands that you might always want to bet whenever you get them.
+As complicated as the game might sometimes feel, there are a few hands that you might always want to bet on whenever you get them.
 Unlike traditional poker, since your only opponent is the house, you should place much more priority on what your hand is.
 Other players don’t play a role, so your main focus will be to beat the house.
 The following hands give you the best odds of doing so:

-- Aces in hand give the best odds
+- Aces in hand give the best odds of winning

 - Pairs of 3s or anything above that

 - K + 5 or higher

 - Q + 8 or anything above that

 - J + 8 of equal suits or higher